 - It can be resolved by using the size of the array/vector as within the limit.

-Method 3: Some silly mistakes encountered while coding in hurry, sometimes leads to runtime error.
-Below is the C++ program illustrating runtime error by un-assigned variables:
+Method 3: Some silly mistakes like dividing by zero encountered while coding in a hurry, sometimes leads to runtime error.
+Below is the C++ program illustrating runtime error by dividing by zero and un-assigned variables: